Crispy pan-seared oyster mushrooms. Rosemary butter. Flecks of salt. What more could you ask for?

 Instructions

 - Prep the mushrooms: Clean, trim, and separate any clusters into individual mushrooms.
 Tear any mushrooms that are 3 inches or bigger into smaller pieces.
-Pat them dry to remove any excess moisture.Meanwhile, set aside a large paper towel-lined plate.1 pound fresh oyster mushrooms
+Pat dry to remove any excess moisture.Meanwhile, set aside a large paper towel-lined plate.1 pound oyster mushrooms

 - Finish the mushrooms: Carefully wipe the pan clean, add the butter and rosemary sprigs to the pan, and set over medium-low heat.
-Once melted, add the mushrooms back into the pan and saute for 1 to 2 minutes until fully coated.
+Once melted, add the mushrooms back into the pan and saute for 1 - 2 minutes until fully coated.
 Season again with salt and pepper.2 tablespoons unsalted butter, 2 sprigs fresh rosemary

 - Serve: Remove from the heat and transfer mushrooms to a serving plate.
 Serve immediately with a squeeze of lemon (if desired).1 Lemon